nodedock/nodedock/docs/README.md

 ```bash
 ./sync.sh install
 ```
-5) Start docker-sync and the Laradock environment.
+5) Start docker-sync and the Nodedock environment.
 Specify the services you want to run, as you would normally do with `docker-compose up`
 ```bash
 ./sync.sh up nginx mysql